Research and Internship Opportunities

 Faculty look forward, each semester, to working with students so that their research opens doors for the next steps beyond Saint Mary's.
 These research opportunities are more than preparation work — they give students like you an edge by providing you with publishable essays, short stories, and poems that can help you stand out when you apply to graduate school or for professional positions.

-Recent Student Publications and Presentations
+Featured Student Publications and Presentations

 Kathleen Dunn '17 “The ‘Abhorred Monster’: How Shelley Uses and Misues Disability in Frankenstein.
 Published in the University of West Georgia’s Literary Research Journal, Fall 2017.